jolie/docs/basics/sessions.md

 }
 ```

-At Line 29 the correlation variable `sid` is linked to aliases `SubscriptionType.sid`, `MessageType.sid`, `LogType.sid`.
+It is worth noting that the correlation variable `sid` is linked to aliases `SubscriptionType.sid`, `MessageType.sid`, `LogType.sid`.
 Each time the server will receive a correlated-operation request, it will correlate any client to its corresponding session by checking the aliased value of `sid`.

 ## Multiple correlation variables